tracked-tools/ember-simple-track-helper/README.md

  }
  ```

- > Note that Glint itself is still under active development, and as such breaking changes might occur.
+ > **Note:** Glint itself is still under active development, and as such breaking changes might occur.
  > Therefore, Glint support by this addon is also considered experimental, and not covered by our SemVer contract!

 Installation